thoughtworks-jumpstart/guides/docs/backend-web-development/security-jwt.md

 Try using Postman now!

-Protect a route trying to find trainers by username:
+### Protect a route trying to find trainers by username

 ```js
 const protectRoute = (req, res, next) => {